 - ½ cup lemon juice

 - 1 tablespoon butter room temperature (14 grams)

 - 1 ½ cups boiling water

 - Baked 9-inch pie crust

 - Assemble all the ingredients – especially meringue ingredients.
-By this I mean have the egg whites in the mixing bowl ready to be beaten and the cream of tartar, sugar and cornstarch measured and ready.
+By this I mean have the egg whites in the mixing bowl and the cream of tartar, sugar and cornstarch measured.

 - Set pan over medium or medium high heat and stir with a flexible heat-proof spatula scraper or wooden spoon until mixture boils, about 5-7 minutes.
 Reduce heat to medium and stir filling 1 minute more.
 Pour filling into pie crust and quickly make meringue.